Master of Business Administration

 - a completed application for graduate study

 - an official transcript from each college or university previously attended, including all undergraduate and graduate courses, grades, and degrees

-- An official copy of the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE) revised general test scores.
+- an official copy of the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE) test scores.
 GMAT/GRE scores must be from no more than five years prior to the date of enrollment.